How to Spot a Bad Tenant Early

 Carefully read through the lease agreement

 Reading through the lease agreement in detail is extremely important to help ensure that you and the tenant have a clear understanding of the terms and conditions of the lease.
 Be sure to have the tenant read through the agreement and sign it before they move in.
-According to these Denver property managers, this will help to protect you and your property should a dispute arise.
+This will help to protect you and your property should a dispute arise.

 Ask potential tenants questions